 On this page:

-To enter into a personal insolvency agreement (PIA) you must contact and appoint a registered trustee[?].
+To enter into a personal insolvency agreement (PIA), the process begins with you appointing a controlling trustee[?].

 Your trustee will: